opf/openproject/CONTRIBUTING.md

 OpenProject is an open source project and we encourage you to help us out.
-For contributing to OpenProject, please do follow these steps:
+For contributing to OpenProject, please read the following guidelines:

 ## Development flow
 For contributing source code, please follow the Git Workflow below: